 Scion FR-S Review

-The 2013 Scion FR-S ranks 1 out of 10 Affordable Sports Cars.
-This ranking is based on our analysis of 6 published reviews and test drives of the Scion FR-S, and our analysis of reliability and safety data.
+The 2013 Scion FR-S ranks 1 out of 9 Affordable Sports Cars.
+This ranking is based on our analysis of published reviews and test drives of the Scion FR-S, as well as reliability and safety data.

 It all starts under the hood.
 The FR-S’ engine is mounted low and as far back in the engine bay as possible.
 Combined with its low center of gravity and a performance-tuned suspension, reviewers say these attributes make the FR-S one of the best-handling sports cars on the market.
 And although it trails competitors like the Ford Mustang and Nissan 370Z with significantly less power, its light weight and slick transmission choices make the FR-S a lively, enjoyable drive.